-Founded in 1998, endorsed by the U.S. Congress, i-SAFE Inc is a non-profit foundation dedicated to protecting the online experiences of youth.
+Founded in 1998, endorsed by the U.S. Congress, i-SAFE Inc is a hybrid organiztion - non-profit foundation and for-profit LLP dedicated to protecting the online experiences of youth.

 Education World offers useful tools for educators faced with developing a workable AUP for their school's students: